-Thailand: A plate of pad thai will cost you about US$3-5, a ride from the airport using the app Grab can cost you approximately US$15, and a night at a moderately-priced hotel can cost you anywhere from US$30-50.
+A plate of pad thai will cost you about US$3-5.
+A ride from the airport using the Grab app can cost you approximately US$15.
+A night at a moderately-priced hotel can cost you anywhere from US$30-50.

-Vietnam: A bowl of pho will cost you about the same (US$3-5), a ride from the airport in a taxi (check out the reputable Mai Linh taxis) can cost you approximately US$10-15 to the Old Quarter, and a night at a moderately-priced hotel can cost you anywhere from US$30-60.
+A bowl of pho will cost you US$3-5).
+A ride from the airport in a taxi (check out the reputable Mai Linh taxis) costs approximately US$10-15 to the Old Quarter.
+A night at a moderately-priced hotel can cost you anywhere from US$30-60.

-If you’re less about the hustle and bustle, then we recommend visiting Central Vietnam and exploring all three cities of Hoi An, Da Nang, and Hue.
-You can check out our Top 10 Things to Do in Central Vietnam too.
+If you’re less about the hustle and bustle, then head to Central Vietnam and explore all three cities of Hoi An, Da Nang, and Hue.
+You can check out our Top 10 Things to Do in Central Vietnam, too.